Rachel Beer: Dreyfus affair

 During her time as editor, The Observer achieved one of its greatest exclusives.
 A torn-up handwritten note, referred to throughout the affair as the bordereau, was found by a French housekeeper in a wastebasket at the German Embassy in Paris.
 The bordereau described a minor French military secret, and had obviously been written by a spy in the French military.
-Jewish French Army Captain Alfred Dreyfus was found guilty of the crime on no reliable evidence, and imprisoned on Devil's Island.
+Jewish French Army Captain Alfred Dreyfus was found guilty of being a spy for the Germans on no reliable evidence, and imprisoned on Devil's Island.
 The actual culprit, Major Count Esterhazy, was found not guilty on trial, but he was declared unfit for service, and fled to London.
 Beer knew that Esterhazy was in London because The Observers Paris correspondent had made a connection with him; she interviewed him twice, and he confessed to being the culprit: I wrote the bordereau.
 She published the interviews in September 1898, reporting his confession and writing a leader column accusing the French military of antisemitism and calling for a retrial for the innocent Dreyfus.

 Despite this evidence, Dreyfus was found guilty again in a later trial, but following a public outcry was pardoned into house arrest in 1899, and finally exonerated on 12 July 1906, with his military commission restored and promoted to major.

 Last years

-Frederick died of syphilis in 1901, having passed it on to his wife.
+Frederick died of syphilis in 1901, after having passed the disease to his wife.
 Her own behaviour grew increasingly erratic, culminating in a collapse.
 The following year she was committed and her trustees sold both newspapers.
 Although she subsequently recovered, Beer required nursing care for the remainder of her life, spending her final years at Chancellor House in Tunbridge Wells, where she died of the disease in 1927.

 In her will she left a generous legacy to her nephew Siegfried Sassoon, enabling him to purchase Heytesbury House in Wiltshire, where he spent the rest of his life.
 In honour of her bequest, Siegfried hung an oil portrait of his aunt above the fireplace.

 Her brother, Alfred, had been cut off by his family for marrying outside the Jewish faith; though Beer had also married a gentile, in her case the action was forgivable because of her sex.